henesaud/software-material/README.md

 ## Programing languages
 ### Go
-The Go Programming Language is a excelent book if you already knows how to program.
+The Go Programming Language is a good book if you already knows how to program.
 To write effective Go, visit [this link](https://go.dev/doc/effective_go).

-The best course I have found is [Go Class](https://www.youtube.com/watch?v=iDQAZEJK8lI&list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6).
+The best course I have found is, by far, [Go Class](https://www.youtube.com/watch?v=iDQAZEJK8lI&list=PLoILbKo9rG3skRCj37Kn5Zj803hhiuRK6).